HunterECampbell/dotfiles/README.md

 #### 1. Run the master script:

-This script will execute the scripts symlinked from `~/Development/repos/dotfiles/.config/scripts/child_scripts/`, which will handle package installations, Zsh setup, UFW configuration, etc. Child scripts that require elevated privileges will prompt you for your sudo password.
+This script will execute the scripts symlinked from `~/Development/repos/dotfiles/.config/scripts/setup_scripts/`, which will handle package installations, Zsh setup, UFW configuration, etc. Setup scripts that require elevated privileges will prompt you for your sudo password.

 ```
-~/.config/scripts/run_all_scripts.sh
+~/.config/scripts/run_setup_scripts.sh
 ```

 > [!NOTE]
 > Pay attention to the output.
-If any child script fails, the master script will report it at the end.
+If any setup script fails, the master script will report it at the end.

 #### 2. Commands to run after the master script finishes: